What are the advantages of the direct access scheme?

 How do I contact you?

-020 7379 3550 and one of my clerks (Luke or Jo) will put you straight through to me if I am available, or arrange for me to call you back, which I will aim to do promptly and certainly on the same day.
+and one of my clerks (Luke, Jo, Philip, James or Sam) will put you straight through to me if I am available, or arrange for me to call you back, I will normally be happy to have a preliminary discussion with you concerning your case without charge for up to half an hour, with a view to my possible involvement.

 If you wish you can write to me or my clerks at: